The Fisher-Girl and the Crab: From the Muria

+From the Warli

 In a story collected from a Warli painting by Warli artists Jivya Soma Mashe and Balu Dumara's painting and titled Seven Sisters and Crab, a man with seven daughters goes to gather leaves in the forest.
 After heaping some, he calls out for help, then repeats the request with a promise to marry his helper to one of his daughters.
 Suddenly, a crab appears and helps the man carry the bundle of leaves to his house.
 The man comes home and tell his daughters about his promise: the seven daughters scoff at the idea, when the crab insists on getting his due reward.
 Thus, the youngest agrees to marry him.
 The crab takes the girl to his hole, but in the hole there is a large mansion, and he reveals his human shape.
 The girl is delighted at the fact, and returns home the following day to show her husband to her sisters.
 The elder sisters do not believe their cadette at first, when the man turns back to crab shape, then returns to human form to prove his wife's claims.